Midwife in the Tire Swing

 “Come down here, Charlie-Priest,” said Old Scrimshander.
 “We’ll not eat ’ee.
 Not yet, for we have recognized yer need.
 Welcome home, Odysseus.
 Dinner is served.”

 The priest and Dave the Angel were allowed to stay the night.
 They dined on table leavings and were in turn nibbled at by rats and bedbugs.
-Lights-out ushered in the never-ending action films promised in the Puritan hereafter—Despair All Ye What Enter In, No Tipping Allowed, Don’t Tread on the Damned They just Might be You kind of entertainments.
-The two seekers after knowledge made a break it without bothering to wait for a tub of the more-buttery-than-butter yellow-slathered goodness that was the popcorn from Hell’s concession stand.
-In short, Charles E. Coughlin and the fallen angel grabbed their Jelly Babies and high-tailed it out of there.
+First thing in the morning the two seekers after knowledge made a break for it without bothering to brush their teeth.

 In the courtyard of the inn stood the clockwork woman, silently mouthing “Help me.”

+Ahead of them in the fog were themselves looking anxiously back, fleeing a rear-end collision.
+A doppelgänger.
+They had picked up with their own trail, just a split second later.
 The collision was ill-advised.
 This is according to Harry Collier, Samantha Cherry Hobart’s actuarial consultant whom you will recall is consigned forever to a medicine chest mirror in the trunk of her Dodge Neon.
 In his rearview mirror, Dave the Angel had a glimpse of Fr.
 Coughlin and the clockwork woman just before the impact as they jumped from the moving car.
 The Father of All Demons must have seen them gunning by and set up an obstacle course.
 Dave Peel’s head punched out the safety windshield, starring it in a snowflake pattern.
 A bloody nose spouted blue, not red.
 Blue ichor was so much more becoming; he’d have to express his appreciation at the next Council of Principalities and Thrones.
-Ahead of them in the fog were themselves in the self-same Buick looking anxiously back, fleeing a rear-end collision.
-A doppelgänger.
-They had picked up with their own trail, just a split second later.
 He had been doing 80 kilometers per hour, about the legal speed, and coming around a blind corner where the road ahead was obscured by a tight turn and a rock escarpment, piled into the Radio Shrine of the Little Flower’s Buick parked—parked, God damn it!—right in the middle of the fornicating road.
 Dave fell into a period of unconsciousness with furry edges.

 There followed a sideways time of celestial second-best significance.
 All clocks ran backwards except for those of the Trans-Siberian Marmoset, which excels at cold weather propagation.